2i2c-org/docs/about/service/comparison.md

 The content on this page can be re-used as a part of "uniqueness and sole source justification" forms when completing contracting for communities.
 :::

-### 2i2c has expertise in managed cloud infrastructure in research and education
+### Expertise in managed cloud infrastructure in research and education

 Our team has developed and managed cloud infrastructure for over 5 years - first at our previous institutions and now as a part of 2i2c.
 We follow modern practices for Site Reliability Engineering with cloud infrastructure like Kubernetes and JupyterHub.